Taran Davies: Career

 Davies also produced and directed, with Ghasem Ebrahimian, Roads to Mecca, the story of the making of Journey to Mecca.

-In 2009 Davies started work on the IMAX film Jerusalem with Daniel Ferguson (Writer, Director, Producer), George Duffield (Producer) and Jake Eberts (Executive Producer).
+In 2009 Davies started work on the IMAX film Jerusalem with Daniel Ferguson (writer, director, producer), George Duffield (producer) and Jake Eberts (executive producer).
 The film, narrated by Benedict Cumberbatch, focuses on the cultural, political and religious importance of Jerusalem and was released in 2013.

 Other

 Davies is a member of the Explorers' Club.
-He directed and produced his first film, Around the Sacred Sea, in 1993 about a five-month horseback expedition around Siberia's Lake Baikal, the world's largest freshwater lake.
+He directed and produced his first film, Around the Sacred Sea, in 1993; the film documents a five-month horseback expedition around Siberia's Lake Baikal, the world's largest freshwater lake.